kitspace/kitspace/README.md

 ### Architecture

 #### Current
-This repository is the Kitnic front-end.
+This repository is the Kitspace front-end.
 The contents including all project data are currently pre-compiled into a static site.
 The main part of the site that requires server side components is the submission preview (`/submit`).
 Pages also use freegeoip lookup to decide what sites to link to for people that do not have the 1-click BOM browser extension.
 This roughly illustrates the main data flow when someone is browsing the site.